UniversalDependencies/UD_Korean-KSL/README.md

 # Introduction

-Morpheme annotations (XPOS) are based on the Sejong tag set and have been manually annotated.
-Universal part of speech (UPOS) tags were automatically added using Stanza, which was trained on the [UD_Korean-GSD](https://github.com/UniversalDependencies/UD_Korean-GSD) dataset and then partially corrected.
-We plan to update these tags soon following manual inspection.
-The dependency structures adhere to the Universal Dependencies (v2.0) framework.
-They were initially generated automatically using Stanza and then manually corrected.
-The current version contains a total of 12,977 sentences: 10,323 in the train set, 1,311 in the test set, and 1,343 in the dev set.
-The treebank includes two distinct datasets: (1) Kyung Hee Korean Learner Corpus (KH): Sentences are identified by IDs beginning with `KH` and include classroom proficiency levels (A1 to C2) as a proxy for learner ability; (2) [KoLLA](https://cl.indiana.edu/~kolla/): Sentences have IDs starting with `KL` and are categorized into proficiency groups: fb (Foreign Beginners), fi (Foreign Intermediates), and hb (Heritage Beginners).
+The treebank contains 12,977 sentences: 10,323 in the training set, 1,311 in the test set, and 1,343 in the development set.
+It comprises two datasets: (1) the Kyung Hee Korean Learner Corpus (KH), with sentence IDs starting with KH and annotated with classroom proficiency levels (A1–C2); and (2) KoLLA, with sentence IDs starting with KL and grouped as fb (foreign beginners), fi (foreign intermediates), and hb (heritage beginners).

 # Acknowledgements